jerryp1/mapcomp/README.md

 -Djava.library.path=/YOUR_MPC4J_ABSOLUTE_PATH/mpc4j-native-tool/cmake-build-release:/YOUR_MPC4J_ABSOLUTE_PATH/mpc4j-native-fhe/cmake-build-release
 ```

-### Guideline for Development under macOS
+### Demonstration

-We thank [Qixian Zhou](https://github.com/qxzhou1010) for writing documentation on how to config the development environment on macOS.
+We thank [Qixian Zhou](https://github.com/qxzhou1010) for writing a guideline with a demonstration on how to config the development environment on macOS (x86_64).
+We believe this guideline can also be used for other platforms, e.g., macOS (M1), Ubuntu, and CentOS.
 Here are the steps:

 1. Follow any guidelines to install JDK 8 and IntelliJ IDEA.
 If you successfully install JDK8, you can obtain similar information in the terminal when executing `java -version`.